PRE-ORDER LINKS COMING SOON

 It also sustains my rage.
 The birth of a child doesn’t simply create new life; it forges an unbreakable bond.
 A blood oath.
 A promise that you will always be there for them.
 That you’d kill to keep them safe which was something my ex-husband was about to learn the hard way.

 Brace yourself for a brand-new psychological thriller from International Bestselling Author, Kylie Hillman writing as K. Hillman.

 When Emmaline Averell is forced out of her son’s life after a messy divorce, she’ll stop at nothing to find a way back to him in this thrilling tale of vindication as a mother’s love proves a lethal match against politics, power, and greed.

-Sign up as an Ultimate Insider below to be the first to know when the cover is revealed, the new blurb is unveiled, and the pre-order links go live.
+SUBSCRIBE BELOW to be the first to know when the cover is revealed, the new blurb is unveiled, and the pre-order links go live.